-- As you make your way to your lunch area, an adult member of your group can collect your lunch trolley from storage.
+- As you make your way to your lunch area, an adult member of your group can collect your trolley from storage.

 - We will provide you with two bin bags for your lunch waste – a clear one for recyclable items and a black one for non-recyclable items.

 - After your lunch, please place your bin bags in your lunch trolley and make sure the area is clean and tidy.

 - We kindly ask that an adult member of your group returns your trolley to the storage area.

 The Planet Pavilion café is open from 10am to 4.30pm, where adult members of your group can purchase hot and cold drinks.
 Please note there may be a wait, especially during busy times.